BryceRussell/astro-bryceguy/packages/pagination/README.md

 **Default**: `true`

-Add tabindex attribute to page links
+Add tabindex="0" to all links except active and disabled links

 ### `commas`